hasanalptemiz/hasanalptemiz/README.md

 ###

 <p align="left">A 24-year-old tech enthusiast.
 On my github you'll often see backend projects or prototypes that I've released as open source.
-You can reach me through my work related linkedin or my business email.</p>
+You can reach me for business inquiries from linkedin or my email.</p>

 ###